ipfs/devgrants/open-grants/[Draft OPEN GRANT] Fierro IPNS Pinning Service.md

 ## Maintenance and Upgrade Plans

 <!-- Specify your team's long-term plans to maintain this software and upgrade it over time. -->
-### Phase 2 - :rocket: to web3 (Future work, out of scope of grant)
+### Phase 3 - :rocket: to web3 (Future work, in no specific order, out of scope of grant)

-1. UCANs - a new mvp
+1. UCANs
    * Gain a deeper understanding of UCANs
    * Get a users private key from go node to UCAN jwt
    * Permit Fierro access to key from UCAN